sonic-net/SONiC/doc/voq/dynamic_host_hld.md

 The FRR/Zebra communication with SONiC is extended with new message types.
 The extension is mainly around fpm.

 1. Zebra has now the capability to request tunnel encap data from SONiC using newly added GETENCAP() message.
-The message is a trigger to tell SONiC to send all fabric headet related DB entries.
+The message is a trigger to tell SONiC to send all fabric-related DB entries.

 2. Zebra downloads remote routes with remote tunnel encap data to SONiC.
 A new route TLV is added: RTA_FPM_EXTRA.
 The new TLV contains opaque data TLV to carry raw data from Zebra to fpmsyncd.
-The lenght is 8 octets.
+The length is 8 octets.
 It carries system-port-id and neighbor encap index.
 RTA_FPM_EXTRA goes along with the route download using RTM_NEW_ROUTE (kernel_netlink.h, zebra_netlink.c).

 3. SONiC provides tunnel encap data with two new message types: ADDENCAP and DELENCAP.